Saanity69xd/SaanityBot/README.md

-              §clear/!clear          | Clears the chat with a damn NaM spam §bttvsearch (emote)    | Searches for a bttvemote §ffzsearch (emote)     | Searches for a ffzemote
+              §clear/!clear          | Clears the chat with a damn NaM spam §bttvsearch (emote)    | Searches for a bttvemote §ffzsearch (emote)     | Searches for a ffzemote gfmd                   | Reacts with Good Fucking Morning Dankers FeelsDankMan / §kbemotes (channel)    | Brings you to the Kunszgbot-Website where you can see all ffz/bttv emotes that ever got removed/added